Kenny quotes: “Always render more and better service than is expected of you – no matter what your task may be.”

 When The Whistle Blows Anything Goes!

 Entering what would become an illustrious music career, Kenny founded the New York-based band The Dedications in the early 1960s, and released several singles between 1962 and 1964.
 In 1965, he and brothers Richie and Charlie Ingui, formed the unique sound of The Soul Survivors.
-The band was signed to a recording contract with Philadelpha’s Crimson Records, and quickly connected with the popular songwriting duo of Kenneth Gamble and Leon Huff.
+The band signed a recording contract with Philadelphia’s Crimson Records, and quickly connected with the popular songwriting duo of Kenneth Gamble and Leon Huff.

 Photo courtesy of YouTube

 In 1967, Kenny Jeremiah and The Soul Survivors released their first album, When The Whistle Blows Anything Goes, and rode to the top of Billboard charts with the million-selling single, “Expressway to Your Heart.”
 The song reached #1 in the Philadelphia area, and peaked at #4 nationally on Billboard’s Hot 100.
 In fact, “Expressway to Your Heart” was the first gold record for Kenny Jeremiah, and the first national hit for the songwriting and production team of Gamble & Huff.
-The song’s unique, reverberating style ultimately spawned a musical paradigm which became known as The Sound Of Philadelphia (TSOP).
+The song’s unique, reverberating style ultimately spawned a musical paradigm which infamously became known as The Sound Of Philadelphia (TSOP).

 Photo courtesy of adventurepaul.com

 Kenny and The Soul Survivors also catalogued success with “Explosion In Your Soul,” another single from their debut album.
 It reached #3 on 1967’s R&B charts, and #4 on the Billboard Hot 100 the same year.
 In 1981, iconic duo The Blues Brothers covered the song, and in 1988, new Wave band The Breakfast Club released their version of the Soul Survivors’ hit.
-“Expressway To Your Heart” and “Explosion In Your Soul” sold millions of copies, and continue to be featured in heavy rotation on R&B stations around the world today.
+“Expressway To Your Heart” and “Explosion In Your Soul” sold millions of copies, and continues to be featured in heavy rotation on R&B stations around the world today.

 Let The Good Times Roll with Kenny

-During his tenure with The Soul Survivors, Kenny Jeremiah toured and collaborated with Big Brother and the Holding Company, Janis Joplin, Richie Havens, Eric Clapton, Smokey Robinson & The Miracles, and Jackie Wilson, to name just a few.
+Unknown Kenny Jeremiah - Philly’s Cool Soul Survivor During his tenure with The Soul Survivors, Kenny Jeremiah toured and collaborated with Big Brother and the Holding Company, Janis Joplin, Richie Havens, Eric Clapton, Smokey Robinson & The Miracles, and Jackie Wilson, to name just a few.
 While many R&B fans know Kenny best through his work with The Soul Survivors, he also achieved disco success with the 70s group, Shirley & Company.
 The group’s lead singer, Shirley Goodman, had achieved monumental success 20 years earlier with her hit single, “Let The Good Times Roll.”
 Shirley & Company’s 1975 hit “Shame Shame Shame” reached #1 on European Disco and Dance charts, and #12 on US pop charts.
 While touring with Shirley & Company, Kenny played to sold-out shows and collaborated on more million selling records.

-Kenny is an Enduring Music Legend
+Kenny Jeremiah – an Enduring Music Legend

 Courtesy of Kenny Jeremiah